rr-vesp/FairScan/README.md

 # FairScan

 FairScan is an Android app to scan documents.
-It aims to be simple and respectful.
+It aims to be simple and respectful to users.

 "Simple" means that users should get a clean PDF in seconds and without thinking:
-- The user interface should be super clear, with no distraction.
+- The user interface should be super clear, with no distractions.
 - The scanning process should be obvious.
 - The app should automatically handle all image processing and PDF generation tasks.